ExpediaGroup/styx/docs/user-guide/configure-overview.md

     http:
       # Port for accessing the admin server over HTTP.
       port: 9000
   # Number of threads for handling incoming connections on admin interface.
-If set to 0, availableProcessors / 2 threads will be used.
   bossThreadsCount: 1
   # Number of worker threads for admin interface
   # Worker threads are those performing all the asynchronous I/O operation on the inbound channel.